pinguinstall/gwhl/README.md

 All routines have in common that they work on most basic data-types: linear double arrays instead of a special struct for vectors or matrices.
 That makes the code quite "compiler friendly" and hence fast.

 This library is work in progress: no API stability is guaranteed, features can be added and removed at any time, no completeness nor correctness is guaranteed.

+Acknowledgements / Contributors:
+  Sergei A. Klioner (GWHL implements his mathematical definition of VSH routines) Lennart Lindegren (GWHL implements his modified cholesky solver)

+  This library has been partly developed during projects financially supported by ESA under grant 4000115263/15/NL/IB and the BMWi grant 50QG1402 awarded by the DLR.